 The preceding discussions naturally lead to the question of how to evaluate the value function \eqref{value2}, which represents an infinite sum of all possible paths between states.
-As the graph gets more complicated, this can quickly become intractable; for example, the merger game graph becomes extremely complex as $N$ grows.
+As the network gets more complicated, this can quickly become intractable.

-The second major contribution of this paper is to reveal the relationship between the value function and the Poisson's equation on graphs with Hodge differential structure, when the transition probability represents a reversible Markov chain.
+In this section, we establish the relationship between the value function \eqref{value2} and the Poisson's equation on graphs, when the cooperative process follows an important class of probability laws, known as reversible Markov chains.
+This will allow us to compute \eqref{value2} by solving a system of linear equations, which is tractable.

+To this end, we need to introduce basic linear operators, such as gradient, divergence, and Laplacian, between linear function spaces $\ell^2(\cV)$ and $\ell^2(\cE)$.
+We refer to \citet{lim2020hodge} for an accessible introduction to combinatorial Hodge theory.
+Recently, the combinatorial Hodge decomposition has found application in game theory across diverse contexts, including noncooperative games \citep{candogan2011flows}, cooperative games \citep{stern2019hodge}, and the ranking of social preferences \citep{jiang2011statistical}.